4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_42_Picture_23.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many

+Note: The original image is a simple, hand-drawn water droplet symbol, and there is no data to transcribe.
+The above table is empty, as there is no data to present.

 #### **Water.org Water & Climate Fund**

 In 2022, Amazon announced a partnership with Water.org to help launch the Water.org Water & Climate Fund, which focuses on climate-resilient water and sanitation solutions.
 Amazon's \$10 million contribution will directly empower 1 million people with access to clean water by 2025, providing 3 billion liters of water per year to areas facing water scarcity.